An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Conclusions

 \section{Conclusions}

 In this paper, a computationally efficient algorithm for online adaptive-lag optimal smoother-based state estimation with partial observations is developed.
 Closed analytical formulae are available for this online smoother.
 It applies to CGNS, representing a rich class of CTNDSs with wide applications in neuroscience, ecology, atmospheric science, geophysics, and many other fields.
-The adaptive-lag strategy allows a significant reduction of computational storage.
+Importantly, the adaptive-lag strategy allows the reduction of computational complexity and storage requirements, creating the potential for the algorithm to significantly outperform both offline smoothing and its fixed-lag counterpart operationally while achieving a comparable skill in state estimation.
 Notably, an information-theoretic criterion, exploiting uncertainty reduction across the entire posterior distribution, is developed to calculate the adaptive lag value, which helps in preserving dynamical and statistical consistency.

-The adaptive-lag online smoother has been applied to systems with intermittent instabilities (Section \ref{sec:4.1}).
+The adaptive-lag online smoother has been applied to a system with intermittent instabilities (Section \ref{sec:4.1}).
 It effectively recovers extreme events and discovers the causal dependence between different state variables.
 It is also applicable to high-dimensional systems, such as the LDA problem.
-The state estimation based on such an online smoother shows nearly the same accuracy as the standard forward-backward smoother while requiring significantly less computational storage (Section \ref{sec:4.2}).
+The state estimation based on such an online smoother shows nearly the same accuracy as the standard forward-backward smoother while requiring significantly less computational storage under suitable choices of the algorithm parameters (Section \ref{sec:4.2}).
 In addition, the online adaptive-lag smoother facilitates real-time parameter estimation.
 The study highlights the importance of utilizing observed extreme events to accelerate the convergence of parameter estimation (Section \ref{sec:4.3}).